Distributed Quantum Gaussian Processes for Multi-Agent Systems

 Overall, the proposed DQGP demonstrates a substantial advantage in prediction over classical distributed counterparts, as is evident from the lower NRMSE$_{\text{test}}$ values for both $N=\{500, 5,000\}$.
-It also successfully quantifies the uncertainty for $N=500$, as reflected by lower NLPD$_\text{test}$ values.
-However, for some datasets with $N=5,000$, FACT-GP yields lower NLPD$_\text{test}$ due to its block-diagonal posterior covariance approximation, which produces less conservative and more stable uncertainty estimates.
-In contrast, DQGP with DR-ADMM prioritizes on aligning the global objective across the agents, resulting in more accurate mean predictions and only occasionally resulting in conservative uncertainty estimates.
+It also successfully quantifies the uncertainty for both $N=\{500, 5,000\}$, as reflected by lower NLPD$_\text{test}$ values.
+For some datasets with $N=500$ and $M=27$, FACT-GP yields lower NRMSE$_\text{test}$ than DQGP.
+The rare performance gap stems from the high-dimensional mapping of sparse data using expressive quantum kernels.
+When a small amount of classical data is embedded into the quantum Hilbert space, the corresponding quantum states become nearly orthogonal.
+This eliminates correlations and triggers barren plateau~\cite{larocca2025barren, mcclean2018barren}.